matthew0241/CPlayersGuide/Master Syntax List.md

 Auto-Implemented Properties Get-Only (read-only property)
 - Auto properties can be get-only but they cannot be set-only, there is no scenario where a set-only auto property is useful, that would just be black hole of data.
 - When a property is get-only, it can still be assigned values, but only from within a constructor
-- Get-only properties are sometimes referred to as read-only properties, it cannot be changed once the object is created
+- Get-only properties are sometimes referred to as read-only properties, it cannot be changed once the object is created (inside or outside the class)
+- Also known as immutability

 ```cs
 public class Player